-Applications during the summer, particularly after current season shoot growth has been completed, are more likely to result in improved nitrogen status of the buds for the next season.
-However, applications of nitrogen late in the summer may delay or reduce fruit development, increase the pre-harvest fruit drop, delay maturation of buds and woody tissues and/or stimulate late season growth, thus increasing susceptibility of woody tissues and buds to cold injury.
+Applications during the summer, particularly after current season shoot growth has been completed, are more likely to improve the buds' nitrogen status for the next season.
+However, applications of nitrogen late in the summer may delay or reduce fruit development, increase the pre-harvest fruit drop, delay the maturation of buds and woody tissues, and/or stimulate late-season growth, thus increasing the susceptibility of woody tissues and buds to cold injury.
 In regions where cold injury is of concern, summer applications of nitrogen must be carefully managed to ensure the tree properly shuts down in preparation for winter.
-Fall applications of nitrogen may delay hardening of buds and woody tissues and increase the potential for desiccation during the winter, particularly if made before trees have become completely dormant.
+Fall applications of nitrogen may delay the hardening of buds and woody tissues and increase the potential for desiccation during the winter, particularly if made before trees have become entirely dormant.

-For most efficient use, nitrogen fertilizers should be spread over the area where the herbicide treatment eliminated the weeds (weed-free zone) or along the cultivated tree-row strips where the majority of the active tree roots are located.
-Application to weeds or grasses will act to fertilize the weeds and the tree roots will get the leftovers.
-For this reason, broadcasting over the entire orchard floor is less efficient, requires considerably greater rates of application, and is more likely to benefit ground covers than the trees.
+For the most efficient use, nitrogen fertilizers should be spread over the area where the herbicide treatment eliminated the weeds (weed-free zone) or along the cultivated tree-row strips where the majority of the active tree roots are located.
+Application to weeds or grasses will act to fertilize the weeds, and the tree roots will get the leftovers.
+For this reason, broadcasting over the entire orchard floor is less efficient, requires considerably greater application rates, and is more likely to benefit ground covers than trees.